-Because this unit may be under pressure or vacuum, do not attempt to open any device, doors or panels while fans or blowers are running.
+Because this unit may be under pressure or vacuum, do not attempt to open any device, doors or panels while fans, blowers, or pumps are running.

 Before servicing your collector, ensure the electrical power is shut off, locked out, and tested non operable.